jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 [^productive]:
     Productivity is important.
 I [talk about productivity]({{< ref "blog/scheduling-maximum-productivity.md" >}}) frequently.
 But there's a point where productivity research is like turning down sex because you're too busy masturbating.

+{{% caption src="/images/things-jason-lengstorf-has-wasted-time-on.jpg"
+            align="aligncenter"
+            alt="Is this the best use of my time?" %}}
+  Just a few of the many things I've "wasted" time on that weren't my ultimate career path — each of which taught me something valuable I can apply to my life.
+{{% /caption %}}

 ### There is no better way to spend your time than by gaining experience.